JereKuusela/valheim-structure_tweaks/publish/README.md

 # Config

 - All objects can be scaled : Scaling works for every object (requires restart).
-- Ignore damage when infinite health : amage is fully ignored for objects with infinite health.
+- Ignore damage when infinite health: amage is fully ignored for objects with infinite health.
+- Protect pieces with infinite health: Pieces with infinite health can't be deconstructed (except by the creator).
-- No enemy targeting when no creator : Enemies won't target neutral structure (requires restart).
+- No enemy targeting when no creator: Enemies won't target neutral structure (requires restart).
 - Override collision : Collision can be overridden (requires reloading the area).
+- Override falling : Object fall behavior can be overridden.
 - Override growth : Growth visual can be overridden.
 - Override interact : Interactability can be overridden.
 - Override rendering : Rendering can be overridden (requires reloading the area).